nikAizuddin/study_x86asm_linux/README.md

     simple_array
         Study about structures and arrays in NASM Assembler.

+    simple_bcd
+        Study about using FPU Binary Coded Decimal.

     simple_boot
         Study about creating a simple boot program for IBM PC.